jcj7292/Multicriteria-Catalyst-Discovery-Using-Automated-Feature-Extraction-Bayesian-Optimization/README.md

 # Demo

-The total number of BO iterations, "sampling_itr," is set to 3 for the sake of demonstration brevity.
+The total number of BO iterations, "sampling_itr" is set to 3 for the sake of demonstration brevity.
 In the paper, the number of iterations is 80.

 The output is the initial samples and samples selected by BO.
 The results are plotted on the volcano scaling relationship for activity.